Myuran Sukumaran’s mother writes powerful open letter to Indonesian President Joko Widodo

 I hope your wife would understand what myself and Andrew Chan’s mother are going through.
 I felt so helpless as I watched my son walk away, healthy and full of life.
 I watched as over the last four months you tortured him by making jokes about his life, making him guess the night he would be taken, openly discussing the way in which he would die, parading and humiliating our family.

-Raji Sukumaran is comforted by a family member after holding a press conference at the Grand Liana after seeing her son and Bali 9 ringleader Myuran Sukumaran for the last time before his execution.
-Picture by Adam Taylor
+Raji Sukumaran (left) is comforted by a family member after seeing her son Myuran Sukumaran for the last time before his execution.
+Ph. by A. Taylor |

 I know as I write this letter, the death of our children will not make any difference to drug trade in Indonesia.
 I am sure you know this, and that your reasons for taking these 8 lives had nothing to do with preventing drugs and everything to do with your politics.